 You may have caught our review of MoneyWiz for Mac earlier, and if you did then you’re in for a lot more of the same with the following review.
-Here, I’m checking out the iPad version of the finance-management software from SilverWiz, and I’ll let you know how it compares, contrasts and compliments its desktop counterpart.
-I’ll also cover something I didn’t in the initial review, and that’s the synchronisation features that the set of apps provides.
+Here, I’m checking out the iPad version of the finance management software from SilverWiz, and I’ll let you know how it compares, contrasts and compliments its desktop counterpart.
+I’ll also cover something I didn’t in the initial review, and that’s the synchronization features that the set of apps provides.

 How to use MoneyWiz

 Setting up accounts and such on the iOS version of the application is entirely similar to that of the desktop app.
 And that’s both a great and grim thing.
 Getting the negatives out of the way first, you may remember that I displayed a distaste for the overall UI of the Mac application, and how it really looked out of place amongst Mac applications, which for the most part remain uniform in their design, with only a few exceptions which at their best aid in productivity or beauty, such as Quicktime X and its fading borders.
 Well, that UI has been ported almost identically to the iPad.
 And while it’s still a truly good looking UI design, iPad apps have a tendency of being even more uniform than Mac apps.
 So, subsequently, it stands out not so much like the proverbial black sheep, but a sheep that’s caught on fire and is leaping and screaming amongst a small enclosure of chickens.
 It does feel more than a little harsh criticizing that though, because like I said it’s a tastefully design UI, that is minimal and provides great levels of productivity.
 It’s a good design, in other words.
 I just don’t like that it’s different.

 So setting up accounts.
 Basically, once you enter the app, you’ll be faced with the following screen: